PRAN1999/RNA/README.md

 ## What's next for Reddit News Accessory (RNA)

 We planned on generalizing the information retrieval performed by RNA to more abstract sources of information, such as any news article.
 This could make RNA more useful by making its functionality accessible in various platforms.
+We also plan on deploying this extension to the Chrome web store soon.